 Rock ‘n’ Roll fans might enjoy the novelty of the guitar-shaped pool at Hard Rock Hotel Macau, which is not a bad spot for a fun pool-side party.

-Christina Pfeiffer was a guest of Macau Government Tourist Office and Conrad Macao.
+Christina Pfeiffer was a guest of this post and Conrad Macao.

 This region of China is full of Portuguese gem to discover.